2) The Mystery of The Ages

 In Romans 12:4ff (ff means “following verses”) we read: “For as in one physical body we have many parts and all of these parts do not have the same function

-“So we, numerous as we are, are one body in Christ (not His name, it is the Greek word for the Hebrew word Messiah) and individually we are parts one of another - mutually dependant on one another.
+“So we, numerous as we are, are one body in Christ (not His name, it is the Greek word for the Hebrew word Messiah) and individually we are parts one of another - mutually dependent on one another.
 Verse 5

 “Having gifts that differ according to the grace given us, let us use them (note that “grace” always refers to “that which God has freely given us”): Verse 6